TeilzeitTaco/multiClipBoard/README.md

 For best results, you may press *CTRL* and any number key and then add the *C*, *X*, or *V* key.

-Also, this program breaks any program using *CTRL+number key* hotkeys.
-For example, Firefox' tab shortcuts won't be available.
+Also, this program affects any program using *CTRL+number key* hotkeys.
+You may have to press and hold the hotkey for a few seconds to see a effect.

 ## Copyright:
 TeilzeitTaco, 2019.
 MIT license.